United States Bankruptcy Court

 I. POLICY GOVERNING APPEARANCES BY TELEPHONE

-Appearances by telephone are allowed in all matters before Judge Johnson, except the following:
+In bankruptcy cases, appearances by telephone are permitted for all hearings except the following:

 Dispositions Without Oral Argument.
 If the matter has been adequately noticed and no written opposition has been timely filed, the court may decide the matter without oral argument by issuing a “Final Ruling” that states no appearance is necessary.
 In such instances, the matter will not be heard by the court.